1300 361 646

 Poor Palatability

 Rats will eat almost anything, but just like humans, different rats also have different tastes.
 This means some rats simply won’t like the smell or taste of certain baits.
-Since a rat relies heavily on its smell and sometimes a quick taste to make up its mind about objects, it won’t always eat the bait that’s laid out for it.
+Since a rat relies heavily on its smell and sometimes a quick taste to make up its mind about objects, it won’t always eat the bait that’s laid out for it whether it be in kitchen or living room.

 Whilst this is often confused with bait resistance, a simple check to see if the bait has been eaten will tell you if the rat doesn’t like the bait being used.
 A change of bait should help here, but for this reason, poor palatability does not cause super rats.